Millions of people are affected by lower back pain worldwide. Usually, back pain can be treated easily and does not have a serious underlying cause.

 Cauda equina syndrome is a rare condition but has serious consequences if not promptly treated.
-Unlike most back problems which are chronic, CES in an acute condition and occurs rapidly, like a heart attack.
-It may also come on gradually in some people, which is less common as compared to the short-term progression.
+Unlike most back problems which are chronic, CES in an acute condition and occurs suddenly, like a heart attack.
+It may also come on gradually in some people, which is less common, but still possible.

 What are the causes of CES?

-- Ruptured or herniated disc in the lumbar area
+- Ruptured or herniated discs in the lumbar area

-- Complication from a severe injury involving the spine, like a road traffic accident, gunshot, severe sports injury
+- Complications from a severe injury involving the spine, such as a road traffic accident, gunshot, or severe sports injury

 - A spinal infection, inflammation or a fracture